Benefits of prenatal yoga for pregnant women

 Photo by freestocks.org on Pexels

-If you attend a prenatal yoga class, you will notice a slight difference between the class and the regular one because the yoga you practice when pregnant will ensure you don’t do any movement that will harm you or your baby.
+If you attend a prenatal yoga class, you will notice a slight difference between the class and the regular one because the yoga you practice when pregnant will ensure you don’t do any movements that will harm you or your baby.

 Your prenatal yoga class may often involve:

-- Light stretching: Your yoga instructor will encourage you to move different parts of your body, such as your arms, neck and legs, gently.
+• Light stretching: Your yoga instructor will encourage you to move different parts of your body, such as your arms, neck, and legs, gently.

-- Abdominal and pelvic floor-targeted movements: You may have to do a standing vinyasa flow that involves hip and chest opening poses, as well as movements that help tone the muscles and strengthen the pelvic floor.
+• Abdominal and pelvic floor-targeted movements: You may have to do a standing vinyasa flow that involves hip and chest opening poses, as well as movements that help tone the muscles and strengthen the pelvic floor.

-- Relaxation: After your yoga, you may be asked to sit still for a while to relax your muscles and mind.
+• Relaxation: After your yoga, you may be asked to sit still for a while to relax your muscles and mind.
 There are different ways to achieve this.
 You may be asked to close your eyes and pay attention to sensations around you, focus on breathing in and out, or repeat a mantra to restore inner calmness.

 Precautions pregnant people should take during yoga class